top of page

 The Impact of Early Dementia Symptoms on Daily Life

 As dementia begins to weave its intricate web through the brain, the once straightforward narrative of an individual's life becomes dotted with edits and revisions.
-Early dementia symptoms are often mistakenly dismissed as mere forgetfulness, yet they can profoundly shape one's existence, causing not just confusion but also a cascade of changes affecting mood, personality, and daily activities.
+Early dementia symptoms are often mistakenly dismissed as mere forgetfulness.
+Yet, they can profoundly shape one's existence, causing confusion and a cascade of changes affecting mood, personality, and daily activities.
 Your understanding and empathy can make a tangible difference in navigating these changes effectively.

 Navigating Changes in Mood and Personality